bridgewire/hodor_picontroller/README.md

 * `setup.py` - installation script for `hodor_controller` and `hodor_slackbot`
 * `unit_test_suite.py` - test script for `hodor_controller` and `hodor_slackbot`

+For information on the hardware, please see [hardware README](docs/hardware_discrete/README.md) in the `docs/hardware_discrete` directory.

 For information on the Raspberry Pi software, including the `hodor_watcher` program in `hodor_controller` and the `hodor_slacker` program in